inside.ewu.edu

 Eastern provides two methods for students seeking entry into the profession as an occupational therapist:

-• Option for any student with an earned Bachelor degree by the start of the summer term of the year after application - Entry into graduate studies and the MOT course sequence upon admission into the program.
+• Option for any student with an earned Bachelor degree by July 30 of the application year.
+Entry into graduate studies and the MOT course sequence upon admission into the program.

 International students must be admitted to Graduate Studies.
 Information can be found on the International Graduate web page.